-- iii.
-Placement of the O2 sat monitor, EKG leads, and suction availability will be a priority for nursing. - iv.
-A Trauma Attending will be at the bedside for all intubations and is in charge of the intubation procedure. - v.
-Use of airway adjuncts such as the Glidescope, CMAC (Figure 3), endotracheal tube introducers (i.e. gum elastic bougie, Eschmann, Figure 4) for emergency intubation increases first-pass success and should be used. - vi.
-In order to standardize stocked medications, the following drugs from the RSI kit will be used for intubation in the resus suite: - 1.
-Etomidate - 2.
-Succinylcholine or Rocuronium - 3.
-These are available as an RSI kit in the Pyxis. - 4.
-Propofol MUST NOT be used in the Trauma Bay or OR 11 due to the risk of circulatory collapse in under-resuscitated patients. - vii.
+- a) Rapid Sequence Intubation Procedure: (see Rapid Sequence Intubation Algorithm) - a.
+All patients should be considered to require C-spine precautions and to have a full stomach.
+Manual C-spine precautions will be held by Doc #2. - b.
+Cricoid pressure will be held until the tube placement is confirmed and the cuff inflated.
+The most senior surgeon available (usually the Trauma Attending/Fellow) will hold cricoid pressure. - c.
+Placement of the O2 sat monitor, EKG leads, and suction availability will be a priority for nursing. - d.
+A Trauma Attending will be at the bedside for all intubations and is in charge of the intubation procedure. - e.
+Use of airway adjuncts such as the Glidescope, CMAC (Figure 3), endotracheal tube introducers (i.e. gum elastic bougie, Eschmann, Figure 4) for emergency intubation increases first-pass success and should be used.

+- f.
+In order to standardize stocked medications, the following drugs from the RSI kit will be used for intubation in the resus suite: - i.
+Etomidate - ii.
+Succinylcholine or Rocuronium - iii.
+These are available as an RSI kit in the Pyxis. - iv.
+Propofol MUST NOT be used in the Trauma Bay or OR 11 due to the risk of circulatory collapse in under-resuscitated patients. - g.
 Oral intubation attempts should be limited to a maximum of 3.
-(For example, in the case of the ED resident intubating, he can attempt twice and his attending could attempt once.) - viii.
-When the intubator finds that the patient has a "difficult airway" (i.e. anterior airway or unable to have a good view due to secretions, blood, or edema, he/she should tell the team immediately.
-The resus nurse will respond by having the cricothyroidotomy set out and available. - ix.
-The Trauma Attending will make the decision as to whether to do a surgical airway/cricothyroidotomy. - x.
+(For example, in the case of the ED resident intubating, he can attempt twice and his attending could attempt once.) - h.
+When the intubator finds that the patient has a "difficult airway" (i.e. anterior airway or unable to have a good view due to secretions, blood, or edema, he/she should tell he team immediately.
+The resus nurse will respond by having the cricothyroidotomy set out and available. - i.
+The Trauma Attending will make the decision as to whether to do a surgical airway/cricothyroidotomy. - j.
 After intubation, physical exam in conjunction with a disposable CO2 detector and/or ETCO2 monitor will be used to confirm the adequacy of tube placement.
-Cricoid pressure must be maintained until confirmation of appropriate tube placement has been verified. - xi.
-An NG tube and Foley catheter should be placed followed by a CXR to verify ETT and NG tube placement. - xii.
-Presence of a King Laryngotracheal Airway or Esophageal Obturator Airway these are NON-definitive airways placed by EMS and indicate a potential difficult airway and high risk of aspiration (See Figure 2A and 2B).
-These airways should be removed only by a skilled intubator under adequate relaxation and with immediate presence of a surgeon capable of a surgical aiirway.
+Cricoid pressure must be maintained until confirmation of appropriate tube placement has been verified. - k.
+An NG tube and Foley catheter should be placed followed by a CXR to verify ETT and NG tube placement. - I. Presence of a King Laryngotracheal Airway or Esophageal Obturator Airway these are NON-definitive airways placed by EMS and indicate a potential difficult airway and high risk of aspiration (See Figure 2A and 2B).
+These airways should be removed only by a skilled intubator under adequate relaxation and with immediate presence of a surgeon capable of a surgical airway.